LucaCorigliano/ezPass/README.md

 ## Is it available in \<language\>?
 For now, only english is supported.
 I might add Italian support at some point.
 If you want to add support for more languages, just submit a pull request.

-## Is it actually safe?
+## Why is this better than just random characters?
+For a character-by-character bruteforcing algorithm `dgFYUfigUI5_` and `HappyHorse5_` will take similar amounts of time in order to be cracked.

+### So is this safer than regular passwords?
 Well, *yes and no*.
+Words still come in a finite number, so if you have a complete enough **dictionary**, word-by-word bruteforcing could crack your password in seconds.
+That being said, ezPass relies on Wikipedia which means it can wield a gigantic amount of words.
+If you choose a **specific** enough topic, hackers will have a **tough** time cracking your password and you will hardly ever forget it.

-Words still come in a finite number, so **bruteforcing** with the right dictionary is still possible, but if you add some numbers and symbols at the start or at the end, you should be pretty safe out there.
+Also, you could add some numbers and symbols at the end and/or the start of your password, security will be greatily improved.

-Also, not everyone will use word-based passwords, which means that bruteforcing for single characters is still mainstream.

-### So is it?
+#### This didn't really answer my question.
+Is it safe?
-**Sure**, any password complex enough is safe.
+**Sure**, any password complex enough is safe, and the ones **ezPass** generates are also easy to remember.
 Just don't **leak** them, don't use the same password on different websites and change them as often as you can.

 ## Can I make my own generator?